FTX CEO blames 'grossly inexperienced' owners for collapse, says customer money funded risky Alameda trades

 FTX LIVE UPDATES: FOUNDER SAM BANKMAN-FRIED INDICTED IN NEW YORK, ARRESTED IN BAHAMAS

-Ray – who took over following Bankman-Fried's resignation and has handled several major corporate collapses including Enron – said in his testimony to the committee that nearly all the cases he has handled alleging criminal activity "share common characteristics," but "never in my career have I seen such an utter failure of corporate controls at every level of an organization, from the lack of financial statements to a complete failure of any internal controls or governance whatsoever."
+Ray – who took over following Bankman-Fried's resignation and has handled several major corporate collapses, including Enron – said in his written testimony that nearly all the cases he has handled alleging criminal activity "share common characteristics," but "never in my career have I seen such an utter failure of corporate controls at every level of an organization, from the lack of financial statements to a complete failure of any internal controls or governance whatsoever."

-The new FTX CEO said his investigation is still ongoing but has found several "unacceptable management practices" so far that the "very small group of grossly inexperienced and unsophisticated individuals" running the exchange engaged in.
+The new FTX CEO said his investigation is still ongoing but has found several "unacceptable management practices" so far that exposed customers to significant losses.

-The seasoned restructuring officer revealed that senior FTX management had access to customer assets they were able to redirect, held hundreds of millions of dollars of crypto access absent of security controls or encryption, and pointed to "[the] absence of audited or reliable financial statements."
+The seasoned restructuring officer revealed that senior FTX management had access to customer assets they were able to redirect, held hundreds of millions of dollars of crypto access absent of security controls or encryption, and that Alameda was able to borrow funds from FTX for its own trading and investments "without any effective limits whatsoever."

+"The fundamental challenge we face is we're, in many respects, starting from near zero in terms of the corporate infrastructure and record-keeping that one would expect in a multibillion-dollar corporation," Ray told lawmakers.

+EX-CRYPTO BOSS SAM BANKMAN-FRIED SLAMMED FOR COMMITTING ‘PURE AND SIMPLE, GOOD OLD-FASHIONED FRAUD’

 The SEC complaint, filed Tuesday, accuses Bankman-Fried of carrying out "a scheme to defraud equity investors in FTX Trading Ltd," his cryptocurrency trading platform.
 The court filing describes the alleged operation as "a massive, years-long fraud."